 All of us at IMS look forward to supporting you on retreat.

 Michael Grady was a guiding teacher at the Cambridge Insight Meditation Center for more than 20 years.
 He has practiced insight meditation since 1974 and also trained with the late Master Sheng Yen.
 He encourages an attitude in which all of life is viewed as an opportunity for awakening.

 Listen to one of Michael's talks: Not Self: We Are Included in Nature given at IMS on August 25, 2009 – 52 minutes, 35.3 MB (Download, Stream)

 Susan O'Brien has been practicing vipassana meditation since 1980 and has studied with a variety of Western and Asian teachers.
 She began teaching in 1996 and coordinates the Insight Meditation correspondence course.

 Listen to one of Susan's talks: Refuge given at IMS on July 13, 2010 – 51 minutes, 35.1 MB (Download, Stream)

 Sara Schedler has practiced insight meditation for 15 years, and has undergone long-term training in both Asia and the West.
-She has taught at the Cambridge Insight Meditation Center for the past two years.
+She has taught at the Cambridge Insight Meditation Center and assisted on IMS retreats.